tmglncc/Cell_Cycle_Modeling/README.md

 Of note, **ic_by_fraction** indicates experiments in which the ABM initial condition is defined based on percentages of cell phase fractions.

-To facilitate the visualization and extraction of PhysiCell simulation data, we also include the employed versions of **PhysiCell-Studio** and **Python-loader** in the Github repository.
+To facilitate the visualization and extraction of PhysiCell simulation data, we also include the employed versions of **PhysiCell-Studio** and **Python-loader** in this Github repository.

 ## Cite as